poelstra/ts-promise/README.md

   `flush()` again afterwards.
   It is an error to call `flush` while it is already running.
   Useful in e.g. unit tests to advance program state to the next 'async tick'.
+- `static onUnhandledRejection(handler: boolean | UnhandledRejectionHandler): void`
+  Register a callback to be called whenever a rejected Promise reaches a `.done()` call without `rejectHandler` argument, or either of the `.done()` callbacks itself throws/rejects.
+  This is similar to Node's `unhandledException` event, in that it is guaranteed to be an error, because the programmer explicitly marked the chain with `.done()`.
+  Node also has an `unhandledRejection` event, which is actually closer to ts-promise's `onPossiblyUnhandledRejection` handler.
+  The default handler will throw an `UnhandledRejection` error, which contains the original reason of the rejection.
+  In Node, if you don't have an `unhandledException` event handler, that will cause your program to terminate after printing the error.
+  When overriding the default handler, it is recommended to keep a similar behavior, as your program is likely in an unknown state.
+  Parameters:
+  - `handler` Callback called with the rejection reason (typically an `Error`), and a `Trace` to the `.done()` call that terminated the chain.
+Call e.g.
+                 `trace.inspect()` to get the full trace.
+                 If `true` is given, the default handler is installed.
+                 If `false` is given, a no-op handler is installed.
+- `static onPossiblyUnhandledRejection(handler: boolean | PossiblyUnhandledRejectionHandler): void`
+  Register a callback to be called whenever a rejected Promise is not handled by any `.catch()` (or second argument to `.then()`) at the end of one turn of the event loop.
+  Note that such a rejected promise may be handled later (by e.g. calling `.catch(() => {})` on it).
+In that case, a subsequent call to an `onPossiblyUnhandledRejectionHandled` callback will be made.
+  This mechanism is equivalent to Node's `unhandledRejection` event.
+  The default handler will:
+  - emit Node's `unhandledRejection` event if present, or
+  - emit an `unhandledrejection` (note small R) `PromiseRejectionEvent` on `window` or `self` if present, or
+  - log the rejection using `console.warn()`.
+  Note: when attaching an `unhandledrejection` handler in the browser, make sure to call `event.preventDefault()` to prevent ts-promise's default fallback logging.
+  Parameters:
+  - `handler` Callback called with the (so-far) unhandled rejected promise.
+                 If `true` is given, the default handler is installed.
+                 If `false` is given, a no-op handler is installed.
+- `static onPossiblyUnhandledRejectionHandled(handler: boolean | PossiblyUnhandledRejectionHandledHandler): void`
+  Register a callback to be called whenever a rejected promise previously reported as 'possibly unhandled', now becomes handled.
+  This mechanism is equivalent to Node's `rejectionHandled` event.
+  The default handler will emit Node's `rejectionHandled` event if present, or emit a `rejectionhandled` (note small R) event on `window` (or `self`) if present.
+  Parameters:
+  - `handler` Callback called with a rejected promise that was previously reported as 'possibly unhandled'.
+                 If `true` is given, the default handler is installed.
+                 If `false` is given, a no-op handler is installed.
 - `static setTracer(tracer: (promise: Promise<any>, msg: string) => void): void`
   Debug helper to trace promise creation, callback attaching, fullfilments, etc.
   Call with `null` to disable (default), or pass a function that's called during